GSA/ficam-playbooks/_piv/network/13-piv-auth-issues.md

 To enable CAPI2 logging on a Windows system, use the following steps (these may vary by Windows OS or Server version):
   1. Start button --> Windows System folder --> select Windows Administrative Tools (alternatively, press the Start button and type "Event Viewer")
-  2. Launch Event Viewer --> expand the Applications and Services Logs folder --> expand the Microsoft folder --> expand the Windows folder --> expand the CAPI2 folder --> select the Operational Llog
+  2. Launch Event Viewer --> expand the Applications and Services Logs folder --> expand the Microsoft folder --> expand the Windows folder --> expand the CAPI2 folder --> select the Operational Log
-  3. Under the Actions pane --> select "Enable Log" option
+  3. Under the Actions pane --> select the "Enable Log" option

 [![Screenshot of the CAPI2 Operational Event Viewer]({{site.baseurl}}/assets/piv/CAPI2_logging.png){:style="float:left"}]({{site.baseurl}}/assets/piv/CAPI2_logging.png){:target="_blank"}{:rel="noopener noreferrer"}